 The skeletons and skulls that are seen a lot during Dia de los Muertos are called calacas and calaveras.
 They are one of the more well known symbols of the holdiay.
 They are seen in dolls, parade masks and sweets.

 One of the especially great things about Dia de los Muertos is that even though it’s a holiday from Mexico, it can be personalized and blended into your individual worldview.
 It’s more of a cultural holiday rather than a religious one.
 By celebrating the lives of our loved ones with art, music, cooking and spending time with family it helps ease the pain of losing those we love.
+Dia de los Muertos is a day to honor the dead with parties and festivals, a typically Latin American custom that combines indigenous Aztec ritual with Catholicism, brought to the region by Spanish conquistadors.
+(Dia de los Muertos is celebrated on All Saints Day and All Souls Day, minor holidays in the Catholic calendar.)

 No comments: